 1.INTRODUCTION

 Laying hens' performance is bound to decrease with increasing age because of changes in their metabolic and physiological activities, together with noticeable declines in egg production.
 Zhang et al. (2024) reported that ovarian function decreases with age in chickens, which decreases egg size, shell quality, and overall egg production.
 Aged hens show changes in the blood indices, including elevated oxidative stress, hormonal disorder and modified cholesterol levels, accompanied by decreased reproductive efficiency (Gu et al., 2021).
 “To chicken growers who want to increase the productive life of their chickens, such changes could be a challenge because they could bring negative impacts on the health of the chickens and their capacity for maintaining high levels of production.
 Natural additives, such as medicinal plants or plant extracts, have thus emerged as a method to enhance the health and productivity of poultry” (Al-Salhie and Al-Waeli, 2019; Al-Ashoor and Al-Salhie, 2020; Al-Mosawy and Al-Salhie, 2021).
 Ferula hermonis is one such plant whose potential benefits are shown for poultry.
 It is a species of the Ferula genus native to the Mediterranean region.
 Ferula species have been traditionally utilized in medicine for centuries because of their anti-inflammatory, antioxidant, and antimicrobial activities (Daneshniya et al., 2021).
 Ferula hermonis increases sexual activity, as reported in recent literature (Safi et al., 2020).
 Ferutinin, one of the bioactive components of Ferula hermonis, is anti-inflammatory and antioxidant in nature (Sattar and Iranshahi, 2017).
 These types of compounds are likely able to inhibit oxidative stress, which is one of the major causative factors of animal aging (Macrì et al., 2020).
 Antioxidants increase health and may increase the laying of eggs in birds by removing free radicals, which are linked to cellular damage.
 Moreover, herb anti-inflammatory effects can be used to decrease the occurrence of inflammation in reproductive tissues, and this may improve the efficiency of egg laying and the productive age of hens (Yang et al., 2024).
 Blood tests are key to monitoring productivity and health in birds (Adegoke et al., 2018).
 As shown by Mehlhorn et al. (2022), older laying hens had lower estrogen.
 Research has shown that Ferula hermonis can improve hormonal balance (Al-Salhie and Al-Hummod, 2019).
 For instance, research on other herbs has shown that herbal supplements can be used to improve the overall health of poultry by modulating gonadotropins (Al-Salhie and Al-Waeli, 2019; Hana and Al-Salhie, 2024).
 Ferula hermonis may act as a natural substitute for market additives used in sustaining poultry production by inciting these important parameters of blood.
-The aim of this study is to examine the effect of Ferula hermonis root powder on some blood parameters, antioxidants status, and ovarian function of aged laying hens.
+The objective of this research is to examine the effect of Ferula hermonis root powder on some blood parameters, antioxidants status, and ovarian function of aged laying hens.

 2.MATERIALS AND METHODS

-This study was conducted at the Animal field, located at the College of Agriculture, University of Basrah, Basrah city, Iraq.
+This study was carried out at the Animal field, located at the College of Agriculture, University of Basrah, Basrah city, Iraq.
 Ferula hermonis roots were purchased from local markets in Iraq's Misan province.
 Ferula hermonis roots' chemical composition was determined in accordance with AOAC (2000).
 The chemical composition of Ferula hermonis root powder is as shown (dry matter: 96.04 %, organic matter: 90.21 %, crude ash: 9.79 %, ether extract: 15.92 %, crude fiber: 18.50 %, crude protein: 7 %, soluble carbohydrates: 44.83 %).

 2.1 Experimental design